markatwork1/Firstdrafts/Uniswap Weekly Update 29-10-21.md

 ## Summary

+- Unicode Hackathon started today October 29th and will run through November 10th
-Write a brief summary, TL;DR, covering the important governance and DAO events of the week.
+  - The Aztec Protocol, Polywrap, an Idea Brainstorming Session, CryptoRachel were scheduled first Write a brief summary, TL;DR, covering the important governance and DAO events of the week.

 ## Proposals

+- DeFi Education Fund proposal to move funds from multi-sig wallet to custodial wallet rejected

 Give a quick rundown of live and recently closed proposals.